Patient information

 Self Funding Patients

 Ramon also sees private patients who are not insured but wish to fund their treatment personally.
-This is easily organized by contacting his PA, Louise, who will talk you through the process and fees.
+This is easily organized by contacting his Medical Secretary, Donald who will talk you through the process and fees.

 My Clinic Appointment